jbcden/pandoc_resume/resume.md

 Summary
 -------

-I am a Rails developer with 4 years of experience, including experience with MySQL, Javascript, CSS and React.
+I am a full stack developer with an emphasis in backend develop and 5 years of experience.

 I actively advocate using Object Oriented Design principles to make code cleaner and more extensible while also drawing inspiration from functional languages